janvp/keycloak-register-event-listener/README.md

 # keycloak-register-event-listener

-Keycloak event listener that will update the CRM of Plibo when someone registers.
+Keycloak event listener that will do custom actions when someone registers for Plibo:
+- Update the CRM of Plibo.
 If a record exists with the same email address, the "Keycloak ID" field will be filled in.
 If there is no record in the CRM with the given email address, a new record will be created.
+- Create a user in the user DB of the Learning Center (Wordpress)
+- Create API credentials for the user to connect to LifterLMS

 ## Installation

 - Create JAR (with dependencies)
 `mvn assembly:assembly -DdescriptorId=jar-with-dependencies`

 - Add JAR to `{$KEYCLOAK_HOME}/providers/`